An Amur tiger hugging a tree and other images from this year's Wildlife Photographer of the Year competition | CBC News

 Young photographers recognized

-More uplifting perhaps are the photos captured by young two Canadians, Matthew Henry and Hannah Vijayan, who were recognized for wildlife portraits of a cow moose and grizzly bear respectively in the 15- to 17-year-old category.
+More uplifting, perhaps, are the photos captured by two young Canadians, Matthew Henry and Hannah Vijayan, who were recognized for wildlife portraits of a cow moose and a grizzly bear, respectively, in the 15-to-17-year-old category.

 His parents stopped the car.
 At first, the moose was far away, Henry said.
 But as it began walking toward them, a heavy snowfall began.
 Finally, the animal stopped at a nearby puddle, and Henry realized he could get a closeup of its face behind the snow, with its body as the background.
 After several tries, Henry captured the perfect image as it lifted its head from drinking.